This information was written to assist a family in the recording of their assests for all to use. I thought it may be helpful for a wider audience.

 Group the objects into an order that is logical.
 During this phase it is sensible to place the items, where possible, into archival bags.
 We use and recommend Albox archival containers.

 Barcoding is becoming a useful tool for this process.
-A barcode is simply a font that a hand held optical device can read, so you would print sticky barcode labels and apply them to the bags, then associate the bag with the database entry.
+A barcode is simply a font or typeface that a hand held optical device can read, so you would print sticky barcode labels and apply them to the original storage bags, then associate the bag with the database entry.
+Not critical, but efficient!

-- Capture for closer examination.
+Capture for closer examination.
 This should be done with careful lighting and camera control so the object can be reproduced to a reasonable standard.
-We use a 14 megapixel DSLR with a macro lens with either flash light or electronically ballasted fluros.
+We use a DSLR with a macro lens with either flash light or electronically ballasted fluros.

 Archive digital data

 This has two objectives: one to protect the data from being lost, and secondly to allow the data to be updated as family members engage with it.
 This can be achieved in the following way: The original work is kept both on hard disks (in two locations), and on an archival CD or DVDs, these will be the masters, the copies will need to be checked periodically that they still can be read.
 The database and images are kept at a third party hosting service that allows for web interaction, these services typically keep back ups of their own, however downloading the work to a local machine periodically and then making multiple disk versions as in point 1. will keep the archive version fresh.